Ecommerce is booming, getting new customers is getting harder and pricier.

 For example, do you know which product inspires the highest loyalty in your customers?
 Or when holiday shoppers come back to buy again?

-Looking at all these ecommerce retention metrics, you should be able to map your customer lifecycle stages: how often people buy and for how much, when do they become profitable customers, how much you can spend on their acquisition, why are you losing customers, and more.
+Looking at all these ecommerce retention metrics, you should be able to map your customer lifecycle stages: how often people buy and for how much, when do they become profitable repeat customers, how much you can spend on their acquisition, why are you losing customers, and more.

 Need to measure your store’s retention metrics?
 Metrilo’s retention dashboard will help.